sgeorge/dockerfiles/alpine/php7-fpm/README.md

     http://IPAddress

-You will get more details about the image and how to use it
+You can see the PHP Information

 To run the container in the background use the "-d" option